Linh91/bookmark_manager/README.md

-# bookmark_manager
+# BOOKMARK MANAGER

-As a user
+As a user <br />

-So I can see the links that I have saved
+So I can see the links that I have saved <br />
-I want to be able to view a list of my saved links
+I want to be able to view a list of my saved links <br />

-As a user
+As a user <br />
-So I can be able to save a link
+So I can be able to save a link <br />
-I want to be able to save add a link to my saved list
+I want to be able to save add a link to my saved list <br />

-As a user
+As a user <br />
-So I can reference a saved link
+So I can reference a saved link <br />
-I want to be able to tag a link
+I want to be able to tag a link <br />

-As a user
+As a user <br />
-So I can search for a particular link
+So I can search for a particular link <br />
-I want to be able to filter my saved links by tags
+I want to be able to filter my saved links by tags <br />